jooseproots/intern_01/README.txt

 TASK 1: GENERATING TEST DATA

 The goal of this task was to create a Jupyter notebook capable of generating Parquet files containing dummy data for evaluating the performance of various data processing frameworks.
-A separate file for the data generator has been added.
+The data generator task was later updated and added separately to the repository.

 TASK 2: GRAPHING DATABASE SCHEMAS